 According to Richard DesLauriers, the special agent in charge of the FBI's Boston office, the bombs contained BB-like pellets and nails.

-One of the bombs was contained in a pressure cooker, hidden inside a black backpack, according to the FBI.
+The bombs were contained in pressure cookers, hidden inside backpacks, according to the FBI.

 The Department of Homeland Security issued a warning in 2004 about pressure cooker bombs.
 Instructions for making this type of explosive are widely available on the Internet.